aws-samples/serverless-patterns/sqs-lambda-tenant-isolation-sam-py/README.md

 # AWS Lambda Tenant Isolation with Amazon SQS

-This pattern demonstrate AWS Lambda's tenant isolation feature in Multi-tenant application.
+This pattern demonstrates AWS Lambda's tenant isolation feature in Multi-tenant application.
 It uses single Amazon SQS for multi-tenant application and isolating messages using messagegroupid and invoking isolated lambda enviornments.

 ## Key Features